 That’s why it’s important for me to challenge existing paradigms about not only what and who we cover, but also how we cover them.

-In the summer of 2019, I left my most recent job to pursue consulting and teaching full-time.
-At the time, I had an intense desire to take what I’d learned from my previous experiences in leadership roles at digital media startups, and apply those learnings to my own news products.
+In the summer of 2019, I left my most recent full-time job to pursue consulting and teaching full-time.
+Back then, I had an intense desire to take what I’d learned from my previous experiences in leadership roles at digital media startups, and apply those learnings to my own news products.
 An independent career path enables me to pursue journalism entrepreneurship on my terms.

 Far from being a generic title, “media consultant” is the most accurate — but still inadequate — catchall description of a career path that’s becoming more popular in embattled journalism industries around the world.
 It’s a growing movement that’s emerged due to increasingly precarious employment, the rise of the “passion economy” and niche publications, and industry-wide exhaustion with media consolidation and broken business models that prioritize quantity of clicks over quality of journalism.
 This movement is being led by status quo-challenging journalists like me who know that fundamental changes need to happen in our industry.

-That’s why, in addition to launching The Other Wave, I'm developing a local news site that prioritizes engagement and collaboration with underrepresented community members.
+That’s why, in addition to launching The Other Wave, I founded The Green Line, a local news site that prioritizes engagement and collaboration with underserved communities in Toronto.
 My ultimate aspiration is to create a sustainable media outlet that represents modern Canada and embraces forward-thinking journalism models from both editorial and business standpoints...so stay tuned to TOW as that develops.